Building

 Then generate your project files with the options.

-Your project folder is in .build/projects/
+Your project folder is in .build/projects/.

-For more help on specific platforms, see below and read the makefile
+For more help on specific platforms, see below and read the makefile in the bgfx repository) for examples on how to use GENie.

 For gmake projects, specify compile using: